Here is your guide to Dugi Otok. One of Croatia’s best-kept secrets, also known as the Long Island and home to the famous Sakarun Beach.

-When you visit Dugi Otok, do stay a while.
-There are many accommodation options, so find a place that suits your needs and spend a few days (at least) exploring all the things that the island has to offer.
+When you visit Dugi Otok, do stay awhile.
+There are many accommodation options, so find a place that suits your needs and spend a few days (at least) exploring all the things the island offers.

 EDITORS NOTE: This is one place that holds a special place in my heart here in Croatia.
 Why?
-Well, it’s where I first saw those donkeys, who inspired the name of this blog on my very first trip to Croatia 14 years ago.
+Well, it’s where I first saw those donkeys who inspired the name of this blog on my very first trip to Croatia in 2000.

-If you plan on visiting Telašćica just for the day, you might want to hop on an excursion boat in Zadar or surrounding villages that offer daily tours to the Bay; most offer lunch on the boat as well.
-There are also many tour buses on the island that offer day trips to the Bay.
-A professional tour guide will guide you the entire trip and show you the most exciting attractions in the area.
-Participants have plenty of free time for swimming and to explore the area on their own.
+If you plan on visiting Telašćica just for the day, you might want to hop on an excursion boat in Zadar or surrounding villages that offer daily tours to the bay; most also offer lunch on the boat.

-If you get hungry or thirsty, there are several cafes and restaurants in the area, with a variety of foods, drinks, and ice cream.
+If you get hungry or thirsty, several cafes and restaurants in the area have various foods, drinks, and ice cream.
 I would highly recommend the fresh grilled fish as it is caught in the early morning hours.

 Kornati National Park